cbenjamin2009/BK_Hub/ProjectPlan.md

 	Register Page
 	Forgot Password Page
 Logged in Landing Page (Hub)
+Worksheet Content Page - Contains markdown examples with screenshots of worksheets -> The initial page is done, need to format to ensure that code blocks will function correctly, and allow images to be uploaded and displayed.
+Also need to edit the database and add a description box.
-Worksheet Content Page - Contains markdown examples with screenshots of worksheets KB Content Page - Contains markdown samples or PDFS of knowledgebase articles SQL Content Page - Contains helpful scripts, content for S
+KB Content Page - Contains markdown samples or PDFS of knowledgebase articles SQL Content Page - Contains helpful scripts, content for S